 Grab a Great Meal

-Whether you are craving Mexican, Cajun, or Thai, the Las Vegas Arts District is chalked full of unique restaurant options.
+Whether you’re craving Mexican, Cajun, or Thai, the Las Vegas Arts District is chalked full of unique restaurant options.

-Vegas history enthusiasts will enjoy Esther’s Kitchen as they use flatware and utensils from the Dunes.
+Vegas history dweebs (like me) will enjoy Esther’s Kitchen as they use flatware and utensils from the Dunes, which was imploded in 1993 to make way for Bellagio.

-Check out some top dining picks in the Arts District from Eater Vegas.
+Check out these top dining picks in the Arts District from Eater Vegas.
 You’re destined to find something that fits your tastes.

 Can’t decide where to eat?
 Consider booking the “Arts District Lip Smacking Foodie Tour” which takes groups to Esther’s Kitchen, Jammyland, and the Cornish Pasty Co.
 Tickets are $125 per person and there is an optional beverage package that is $50.